 As a mentor, you need to:

-- provide details on your professional background and some additional information in your application so that we can best match you with a mentee
+- provide details on your professional background and other additional information in your application so that we can best match you with a mentee

-- attend the KMP Induction session, Orientation session, Cultural Competency Sessions and the Graduation Session.
+- attend the KMP Induction session, Orientation session, Cultural Competency Sessions and the End of Cycle event.

 - work with your mentee to determine their employment goals and set targets related to job searching, networking, professional development, etc.